Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 This second foundation document extends the series from language science into writing theory:

-- writing as geometry rather than as line by default
+- writing as a use of space rather than as a line by default
 - point, line, and plane as dominant spatial tendencies
 - SignWriting as a plane-based writing system
-- Formal SignWriting as a computational encoding of spatial writing
+- Formal SignWriting as a way to store and process spatial writing as text
-- research and infrastructure implications once the plane can be encoded
+- research and support implications once plane-based writing can be stored, searched, and shared as text

-It offers point, line, and plane as an analytic lens for writing geometry rather than as an exhaustive taxonomy of all scripts.
+It offers point, line, and plane as an analytic lens for how writing uses space rather than as an exhaustive taxonomy of all scripts.

 ## Recommended reading order